Trump skipping his successor’s inauguration is his final defiance of presidential norms

 “Trump had no interest in letting the job and its history and traditions shape him.
 Whatever belonged to the job that wasn’t consistent with his whims he rejected, rather than reconsidering his whims,” Naftali said.
 “It’s consistent that he does not show up for a ceremony he doesn’t believe in and doesn’t agree with and which doesn’t feature him as the star.”

-Trump will be the first president since Andrew Johnson to voluntarily skip the formal handover of power, just as he is the first in modern history to refuse to concede his election loss and to actively undermine the nation’s election system with false claims of fraud and a “rigged” vote.
+Trump will be the first president since Andrew Johnson to voluntarily skip the formal handover of power, just as he was the first in modern history to refuse to concede his election loss and to actively undermine the nation’s election system with false claims of fraud and a “rigged” vote.

 Biden said Trump won’t be missed.